Oh Tai Lopez…

 But if you are looking for a guru who will achieve your goals for you, then move on, because none of us have anything to offer you.

 And to the question, “Will Tai Lopez still be around in 5 years?”

 Yes, he will be around in 5 years and he will likely:

 – own majority stakes in several up and coming startups.

 – have created joint venture partners with other leading influencers dominating the information marketing space at a greater scale.

 – will be seen as a more legitimate influencer as he will be speaking at major universities and conferences around the world.

 Tai is not going anywhere and honestly if anything he is just getting started.
+Most entrepreneurs don’t reach their prime until their 50’s or 60’s and I expect that Tai has a few more decades worth of “knowledge” to share with the world.
 The more money he accumulates the more money he will reinvest into his brand which means he’ll be everywhere…

 Then click here to watch my new client orientation to learn more about becoming a stronger Grounded Man, breaking free from nice guy behaviors, and creating a powerful social circle of likeminded men and a high quality romantic relationship.

 Not only will you get tapped into your own “band of brothers” in my elite community of men, but you’ll also have access to the best damn course training available for men as well as weekly group calls with my team of transformative coaches.
 No whiny boys, complainers or dabblers, for serious men only.